-Just like when you are looking for home insurance, ‘unspent’ convictions have to be disclosed to banks, building societies and mortgage lenders.
-This is irrespective of the questions they ask, and is your duty to declare.
-If your conviction is ‘spent’, however, then you do not need to disclose it, even if you are asked to.
+Just like when you are looking for home insurance, ‘unspent’ convictions have to be disclosed to banks, building societies and mortgage lenders, if asked.
+If your conviction is ‘spent’, however, then you do not need to disclose it.

 This is where Unlock might be able to help you.
-Confidentially log on to their online Disclosure calculator (sponsored by HomeProtect) to easily work out whether your convictions are spent or unspent.
+Confidentially log on to their online Disclosure calculator to easily work out whether your convictions are spent or unspent.

 Most mortgages now require you to have buildings insurance in place as a term of the loan anyway.
 So it is important that you get the right mortgage and insurance for your needs.
 Mortgage lenders will typically check your credit score, verify your income and check where you have been living.
 So if you have spent time in prison, then they are likely to find out about your conviction.
-Make sure that you do not do yourself a disservice by concealing the fact that you have a conviction; declare it upfront.
+Make sure that you do not do yourself a disservice by concealing the fact that you have an unspent conviction; declare it upfront, if asked.